ademeglio/reviews-site-full-stack/readme.md

         [ ] In the ReviewController(), the method is giving a cautionary error.
 Ignore or fix?
         [ ] If you happen to have two tags of the same name, the delete fails [ ] In desktop max view, force size down.
 Go to default sizes?
+  [ ] Improve the design so that the links to review details are images instead of boring list.
+Use Grid or FlexBox to arrange the images so that they align properly when resized.

 ## Overview